-- The main fuse (and spare) is located on the starter motor magnetic switch (2) under the seat. - The circuit fuse box (including spare fuses) is located under the seat.
+- The main fuse is located on the starter magnetic switch under the seat. - A spare main fuse is located in the fuse holder on the battery holder. - The circuit fuse box (including spare fuses) is located behind the left side cover.